Uko-TAL/TCB-Star-Wars-Scroller-Reverse-Engineering/README.md

 Finally I haved defined both constants (`equ`) and labels to make the source understandable.

-I think it could have been simple by using the `ORG` directive, but I did not manage to use it more than once with vasm...
+I think it could have been simpler by using the `ORG` directive, but I did not manage to use it more than once with vasm...

 I initially wanted to focus only on the Star Wars scroller part (SWSC) but it was not as straightforward as I thought, and I finally reversed, commented and explained most of the demo.
 Only the distorted scroller part is not fully reversed, because it doesn't seem to reveal big surprises and I had already spent too much time on this demo.

-### The source code is here.
+***The commented source code is [here](https://github.com/Uko-TAL/TCB-Star-Wars-Scroller-Reverse-Engineering/blob/main/TCB_STW2.S).***

 ## Overview